msg-byu/getting-started/MTP.md

 `unrelaxed.cfg_*`
 `selected.cfg_*`

 Note: The `_*` signifies that there will probably be multiple files, depending on the number of processes you are running the command with.
 [GLWH Nov 26 2020]
-For me the output files are B-*pre*selected.cfg_0.
+For me the output files are B-*pre*selected.cfg_#.
 And watch out!
 If you run this command twice in a row, without deleting `B-preselected.cfg` it *appends* to the file.
 Gotcha!

 #### mlp Command